-- 1. Install the GemStone/S 6.2 object server if you have not already done so. - 2.
-Copy the file clientFiles.zip, located at the top level of the distribution medium, to a location on the Windows machine, <InstallDir>. - 3.
+- 1. Install the GemStone/S 6.5.4 object server if you have not already done so. - 2.
+Copy the file clientFiles.zip, distributed with your platform installation, to a location on the Windows client machine, <InstallDir>. - 3.
 Unzip clientFiles.zip.
 This file unzips into a directory tree: